josenavas/metoo/README.md

 ### Database
-**Note: This is not intended to be a substitute for the QIIME database project.**
+**Note: This is not intended to be a substitute for the QIIME database project (QiiTA).** This is a discussion of how data will be organized and stored internally in QIIME2.

 The database represents a significant departure from the way QIIME currently handles data (e.g. storing input and output files in a directory structure).
 Presently, data is serialized and deserialized to and from the file-system at each step in an analysis.
-The resulting data are highly denormalized, as sample IDs are duplicated throughout every file format used in QIIME.
+The resulting data are highly denormalized; for example, sample IDs are duplicated throughout nearly every file format used in QIIME.
 This gives rise to a number of issues.
 For example, it is very difficult and error-prone to rename a sample ID after sequences have been demultiplexed.

 Since QIIME fundamentally deals with samples at every step in an analysis, they will become the basis of structuring output in a normalized way.
 The database